nmihreteab879-design/network-file-share-lab-general-/README.md

  Skills demonstrated
 - Testing share permissions from a client device
 - Verifying access behavior matches the intended security design
 - Troubleshooting permission errors

----

  Creating an ACCOUNTANTS Security Group

-**Screenshots to include:**
+ Screenshots to include:
 - ACCOUNTANTS security group in ADUC
 - Accounting folder permissions showing ACCOUNTANTS (Read/Write)

  What I did:
-I created a security group called **ACCOUNTANTS** in ADUC.
+I created a security group called ACCOUNTANTS in ADUC.
-Then I gave this group Read/Write permission to the **accounting** network share.
+Then I gave this group Read/Write permission to the accounting network share.

  Why this matters
 Businesses assign permissions to groups—not individual users.